nath54/BetterOrganization/README.md

 ## Short Description

-A godot project to help life organisation (especially for students), with todolists, timetable, and even a sheet system to learn and remind notions !
+A godot project to help life organization (especially for students), with todolists, timetable, and even a sheet system to learn and remind notions !

 ## State